harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

    DATABASE_HOST and copy value of DB_CONTAINER_HOST_PORT to DATABASE_PORT.
 These changes will allow using Docker LAMP for code testing, also allows using host machine's PHP and PhpStorm Build-in Preview without any configuration problems.*
+5. Run `npm install` for the `node_modules` directory to be created at project root.

-5. Run all PHPUnit tests located at`app/tests`folder to verify template & containers configuration.
+6. Run all PHPUnit tests located at`app/tests`folder to verify template setup & containers configuration.

-6. Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of database container.
+7. Add any necessary SQL dumps to the db_dumps folder, they will be imported during the building stage of database container.

-7. To start the LAMP containers, run these commands at IDE's Terminal:
+8. To start the LAMP containers, run these commands at IDE's Terminal:

     - `docker compose build`
     - `docker compose up -d`

-8. When necessary, run`docker compose down`to stop the containers.
+9. When necessary, run`docker compose down`to stop the containers.
-9. To update Tailwind changes, run`npx tailwindcss -i ./app/src/css/tailwind_input.css -o ./app/public/css/main.css --watch`at IDE's Terminal.
+10. To update Tailwind changes, run`npx tailwindcss -i ./app/src/css/tailwind_input.css -o ./app/public/css/main.css --watch`at IDE's Terminal.